sareronald/12-employment-management/README.md

 ## User Story

-AS A business owner,
+As a business owner,
-I WANT to be able to view and manage the departments, roles and employees in my company SO THAT I can organise and plan my business
+I want to be able to view and manage the departments, roles and employees in my company so that I can organise and plan my business.

 ## Installation